 During the RSD procedure, you are required to:

 - Inform UNHCR about your family members accompanying you.
-Adult family members will be interviewed individually.
+All individuals over 12 years old will be interviewed individually;

 During the RSD procedure, you have the right to:

 - Be interviewed in a language you can communicate in;

 - To be represented by a lawyer or a legal representative, who qualifies as such under UNHCR’s established procedures, during your RSD procedure.

 Please also take note that:

 - Each applicant has a different profile, background, and reason for fleeing his/her country; hence, each case will be assessed individually, according to UNHCR rules and procedures.

 - Do not pay attention to rumors spread among refugees about specific stories to be presented to be granted refugee status as this will be providing a false account to UNHCR and will negatively affect the processing of your case and may lead to a negative decision.